Moody in Israel | J-Term 2026 | UNDERGRAD

 • Please e-mail the first page of your valid passport to studyabroad@moody.edu

-• Passports must be vaild for six months after your return date.
-Therefore, any passports expiring before July 20th, 2025 will need to be renewed.
-If you are currently renewing your passport or ordering a new passport you are still elligible as long as your passport will be recieved before program departure, but this must be communicated with the study abroad office when applying.
+• Passports must be valid for six months after your return date.
+Therefore, any passports expiring before July 17th, 2026, will need to be renewed.
+If you are currently renewing your passport or ordering a new passport you are still eligible as long as your passport is received before program departure, but this must be communicated with the study abroad office when applying.

 • Care & Concern Check (Part 2)